sahilsangani98/url-shortner/README.md

 ## Supported Scenarios

-1. Shortening URLs
+# 1. Shortening URLs
 1.1 POST Request:
 - When a POST request is made with a URL to be shortened, the service responds with a JSON object containing the shortened URL and its associated rate limit.

 1.2 POST Request with Custom Short Code and Expiry:
 - When a POST request is made with a URL, a custom short code, and an expiry (retention time in the database), the service responds with a JSON object containing the shortened URL, its rate limit, and the custom short code.

-2. Redirecting Shortened URLs
+# 2. Redirecting Shortened URLs
 2.1 GET Request with Short URL:
 - When a GET request is made with a shortened URL, the service redirects the request to the original URL if it exists in the database.

 2.2 GET Request with Non-Existent Short URL:
 - When a GET request is made with a shortened URL that does not exist in the database, the service raises an error indicating that the URL is not found in the database.

-We welcome contributions!
-If you want to improve this URL shortener or fix issues, feel free to submit pull requests.
-Please make sure to follow the code of conduct and contribute in a respectful and friendly manner.

 ## Screenshots